OpenRC/openrc/README.md

 OpenRC by default then you may wish to backup the above listed files, remove them and then install so that the OS hooks into OpenRC.

+## Discussions

+We are testing [discussions](https://github.com/OpenRC/openrc/discussions), so feel free to open topics there.

 ## Reporting Bugs

 Please report bugs on our [bug tracker](http://github.com/OpenRC/openrc/issues).